Modi Book Reader

 This site exists to host scans and translated web editions of Narendra Modi’s written works.
 Each book preserves the original scanned pages while also offering OCR text and an English translation for easier reading and cross-checking.

-Open a sourced page tracking politicians with formal links to Christian or Muslim-run trusts, schools, and educational institutions.
+Sourced network NGO connectionsPoliticians with formal links to Christian or Muslim-run trusts and institutions.

 Counted from the public bibliography page for Narendra Modi, then tempered with publisher metadata and the visible form of each title.